Framing Effects in Independent-Agent Large Language Models: A Cross-Family Behavioral Analysis

-Note that H1 focuses on the amplification of framing effects under isolation, whereas H2 specifies the direction of preference shift.
-These two hypotheses are logically independent: amplification (H1) may occur with either cooperative or risk-averse bias (H2).
-H1 predicts that the magnitude of framing effects will be substantial and statistically significant across most families, regardless of the direction of the shift.
-H2 predicts that Scenario~A will yield predominantly Option~A responses (low \(P(B)_{\text{Scenario A}}\)), consistent with risk-averse behavior.
-It is possible for H1 to hold (strong framing effects) while H2 does not (e.g., if models show cooperative preferences under both framings), or for H2 to hold (risk-averse preferences) while H1 does not (e.g., if framing effects are minimal).
+H1 focuses on the magnitude of framing sensitivity under isolation, whereas H2 specifies the direction of the shift.
+These hypotheses are logically independent: a model may show strong framing effects without a consistent move toward Option~B, or it may shift toward Option~B while remaining only weakly sensitive to framing.
+H1 predicts a substantial and statistically significant change in choice composition across most families.
+H2 predicts that Scenario~A will yield predominantly Option~A responses, while Scenario~B will increase the share of Option~B responses.